 Cervical radiculopathy causes discomfort in several referral patterns, depending on which condition is involved and at what level of the spine.
-Most often the last three of seven vertebrae are involved, C5, C6 and C7.
+Most often the last three of seven vertebrae are involved, C5, C6, and C7.
 Symptoms can include neck pain, stiffness, weakness or tingling.
 Here is a picture to show the respective referral pain patterns.
-The C5 nerve pattern impacts the upper back, shoulder and arms, while the C6 extends over the upper back, shoulder, arm to the first two digits of the hand.
-The C7 extends over the upper back, back of shoulder, top of hand and third digit.
+The C5 nerve pattern impacts the upper back, shoulder, and arms, while the C6 extends over the upper back, shoulder, arm to the first two digits of the hand.
+The C7 extends over the upper back, back of the shoulder, top of hand and third digit.
 Remember in most cases only one side is affected.

 Treatment options can include chiropractic care, acupuncture, physical therapy, and massage therapy.
 Your chiropractor in Loveland will help determine which treatments are appropriate for your specific condition.
 The doctor might also order special testing such as an x-ray or MRI.